-Unless there is a live-in aide, the family unit size for an assisted occupant of a group home must be zero- or one-bedroom, depending on the PHA's subsidy standard.
+Unless there is a live-in aide, the family unit size (voucher size) for an assisted occupant of a group home must be zero- or one-bedroom.
 If there is a live-in aide, the aide must be counted in determining the household's unit size.

-The payment standard used to calculate the HAP is the lower of the payment standard for the family unit size or the prorate share of the payment standard for the group home size.
-The prorate share is calculated by dividing the number of persons in the assisted household by the number of persons (assisted and unassisted) living in the group home.
+The payment standard used to calculate the HAP is the lower of the payment standard for the family unit size or the pro rata share of the payment standard for the group home size.
+The pro rata share is calculated by dividing the number of persons in the assisted household by the number of persons (assisted and unassisted) living in the group home.
+The number of persons in the assisted household equals one assisted person plus any CCHA-approved live-in aide.